 Explore the range of services, facilities and groups available to both QUT students and staff.

-September is Pride Month, and QUT is celebrating with a program of events throughout the month.
+September is Pride Month, and QUT celebrates with a program of events throughout the month.

-Attend a forum, look out for content at The Cube, Sphere and on the HiQ digital walls, and show your pride throughout the month of September.
+Attend a forum, look out for content at The Cube, Sphere and on the HiQ digital walls, and show your pride every September.